OscarSavolainenDR/R2SALeads/README.md

 ## Repo structure

 ### R2SA-frontend
 This contains the frontend of the website, built in React and Tailwind CSS.
-See the [README](https://github.com/OscarSavolainenDR/R2SA_website/blob/main/R2SA-frontend/README.md) in the R2SA-frontend folder for more details.
+See the [README](https://github.com/OscarSavolainenDR/R2SA_website/blob/main/R2SA-frontend/README.md) in the R2SA-frontend folder for more details, and on how to get started.
 In production, it is simpler if this is made into a stand-alone git repo.

 ### R2SA-backend
-The backend.
+The backend, and similarly one should see its README to get started there!
 Similarly to the front-end, in production it is simpler if this is made into a stand-alone git repo.
+I have them both here in a single git repo for the sake of having the project in one place, and not having 3 different repositories for the same project (R2SALeads, the backend, and the frontend, with the later 2 was submodules).
+Technically the submodule approach is definitely the correct thing to do, but it is unlikely I will do anything with this project going forward, and will just use it to showcase the code.